0subodh/hp-demoAPI/README.md

 client runs on port 3000 |
 consumes API from backend and displays to user |

-**no external database used just JSON
+**no external database used, just JSON